There are several key tax forms that you need to be aware of as a nonresident in the U.S.

 What is a tax treaty and how does a tax treaty work?

-US tax treaties are also known as Double Taxation Agreements (DTA), and are agreements between a foreign country and the US that aim to avoid double taxation of one and the same income in both countries.
+U.S. tax treaties are also known as Double Taxation Agreements (DTA), and are agreements between a foreign country and the U.S. that aim to avoid double taxation of one and the same income in both countries.

-Generally, if your home country has an income tax treaty with the US, you may be taxed at a reduced tax rate or will be able to benefit from exemptions on specific types of income under the conditions set in the tax treaty documents.
+Generally, if your home country has an income tax treaty with the U.S., you may be taxed at a reduced tax rate or will be able to benefit from exemptions on specific types of income under the conditions set in the tax treaty documents.

 Ensuring you apply for a tax treaty is very important, as it can save you paying far too much income tax on your earnings!